 G4C Learn programs and resources encompass the most impactful and effective tools and strategies for merging learning and education with games, game design, and play.
 The select programs highlighted below illustrate G4C’s far reach and breadth of content, ranging from professional development to game jams and museum education.

-The Games for Change (G4C) Student Challenge is a national game design program and competition that invites students to create digital games about issues impacting their communities.
-The Challenge is run in cities across the United States and includes professional development in game-based learning for cohorts of teachers, in-school and after-school game-making courses, student game jams and workshops, mentorship by professional game designers, and social issue themes with multimedia content provided by cause-based partners.
+The G4C Student Challenge is a national game design program and competition in its 7th year that invites students to create digital games about issues impacting their communities.
+The Challenge is run in cities across the United States and includes professional development in game-based learning for teachers, in-school and after-school game-making courses; student game jams and workshops; mentorship by professional game designers, and social issue themes with multimedia content provided by cause-based partners.
 The program culminates in a game design competition through which students submit their original impact games and compete for prizes such as scholarships, technology, industry-related opportunities, and national recognition.
-Outstanding student work is showcased, and prizes are awarded during celebratory Awards Ceremonies at the end of each school year.
+Outstanding student work is showcased, and prizes are awarded during the celebratory Award Ceremonies at the end of each school year.

 Games for Change, supported by the Stevens Initiative, is excited to launch Game Exchange — a virtual program for teens in the United States, Bahrain, Israel, and the United Arab Emirates.
-Teens from the four countries will join in creative dialogue and collaboration based on video games and game design.
+With the help of their teachers, teens from these four countries join in creative dialogue and collaboration around video games and game design.
 Over two years, the program will serve nearly 3,000 students and targets middle and high school-aged youth, with a commitment to reach underserved populations.

 Teach with Unity Workshops

-- Explore how educators can use, mod, and develop their games for change using Unity.
+- Explored how educators can use, mod, and develop games for change using Unity

-- Learn best practices and approaches for teaching, learning, and assessing work in Unity.
+- Learned best practices and approaches for teaching, learning, and assessing work in Unity

-- Get hands-on experience in the Unity editor by creating a project.
+- Received hands-on experience in the Unity editor by creating a project